On the connectivity of spaces of three-dimensional tilings: Flux

+We choose as base tiling the \textit{vertical tiling}, with all dominoes in the direction $e_3$, as in the first tiling of Figure \ref{fig:666f0}.
+The tiling in Figure \ref{fig:488} has Flux $0$.
+The four tilings of the $6\times 6\times 6$ torus in Figure \ref{fig:666f0} have Flux equal to $(0,0,0)$; the two tilings in Figure \ref{fig:666f1} have Flux equal to $(1,0,0)$.

+In general, for the torus $R = \RR^3/\cL$ where $\cL$ is generated by $Le_1$, $Me_2$ and $Ne_3$ with even $N$ we take as base tiling the tiling similar to the first one in Figure \ref{fig:666f0}, with all dominoes vertical.
+Thus, for instance, the tiling in Figure \ref{fig:488} has Flux equal to $(0,0,0)$. \end{example}

-\end{definition} Notice that if $t_0$ and $t_1$ differ by a flip then $t_1 - t_0$ is the boundary of a square.
+If $t_0$ and $t_1$ differ by a flip then $t_1 - t_0$ is the boundary of a square.
 Similarly, if $t_0$ and $t_1$ differ by a trit then $t_1 - t_0$ is the boundary of a sum of three squares.
-In either case we have: \begin{prop} If $t_0$ and $t_1$ differ by flips and trits, then $\Flux(t_0) = \Flux(t_1)$. \end{prop} Again, the converse is not true.
-For $\cL = 8 \ZZ^3$, let $R$ be the torus $\RR^3/\cL$.
-It is possible to construct two tilings of $R$ for which the Flux is $0$ but from at least one tiling no flip or trit is possible, see~\cite{examples}.
+In either case we have: